kernel::process

 fn enqueue_task(&self, task: Task) -> Result<(), ErrorCode>

 Queue a Task for the process.
 This will be added to a per-process buffer and executed by the scheduler.
-Tasks are some function the app should run, for example a upcall or an IPC call.
+Tasks are some function the process should run, for example a upcall or an IPC call.

 This function returns: